Thirty Ducatis and Stuart Parr at Art of the Italian Two Wheel

 Finally, we rolled up to 40th and Madison around 7pm.

+Stuart tried on a few of our bikes for size, like Arthur's gorgeous MV Agusta F4 above.
 Many riders had taken off early from work, but happily sweated through our suits hanging out in the presence of such Italian history and beauty.

 We hung out at Art of the Italian Two Wheel, comparing bike stories,